jacebenson/jace.pro/content/post/2019-08-11-script-field-click-events/index.md

 ## HTML auto-suggestions

-Well this is a very overdue convience.
+Well this is a very overdue convenience.
 But at least it's here...
 Or it's allegedly here.
 When I tried it by going toa new UI page, modify the XML adding `<div>test` then starting to type `</` nothing came up.. so maybe this isn't here.

 ## JS Beautify